i18next/i18next-gitbook/principles/fallback.md

 // -> "Niemand sagt ein key kann nicht als Ersatz dienen."

-i18next.t('This will be shown if the current loaded translations to not have this.');
+i18next.t('This will be shown if the current loaded translations do not have this.');
-// -> "This will be shown if the current loaded translations to not have this."
+// -> "This will be shown if the current loaded translations do not have this."
 ```

 While this works and might reduce files to load it makes the management of translations a lot harder as you will need to update changes to fallback values in code and json files.